Nojhi3/woman_safety/README.md

 1. Enter your starting point and destination in the input fields.
 2. The app will calculate the safest route based on real-time crime data and display it on the map.
 3. Follow the suggested route for a safer journey.

-*Screenshot of the app interface showing the route map.*

 ---